isomerpages/mas-moneysense/_money-management/Understanding Credit Card Interest And Charges.md

 SGD) at overseas ATMs.</p>
 </li>
 </ul>
-<h2><strong>The bottom line</strong></h2>
+<h3><strong>The Bottom Line</strong></h3>
-<p>The longer you take to pay off your credit cards, the more interest you'll
+<p>The longer you take to pay off your credit cards, the more interest you
-have to pay in the end.
-So, use your credit card for what it's intended for – short-term payments, not long-term loans.</p>
+will have to pay in the end.
+So, use your credit card for what it is intended for – short-term payments, not long-term loans.</p>